Study for a Semester Spain!

 Various excursions are carefully designed to complement the academic program.
 The Faculty Director will design these excursions each semester.
 Students will visit various points of interest in the region as well as two to three weekend-long excursions.
 These usually include a three-day tour to Madrid, Toledo and Salamanca.
 In the past, trips have also been taken to Santiago de Compostela, Granada and Barcelona.
 These excursions are mandatory and are subject to change based on program discretion and the current economic conditions.

-- Fall Semester: Early September to Early December
+- Fall Semester: Early September to Early/Mid December

-- Spring Semester: Late January to Late April
+- Spring Semester: Early/Mid January to Mid April

 Participants will be housed in carefully-selected homestays located within easy access (either by foot or by city bus) to the Universidad, to downtown, and to the beaches.
 One student will be assigned to one Spanish family where they will have the opportunity to live alongside of and learn from Spanish locals.